Exemptions

 For School Taxes Only - STAR (School Tax Assessment Relief)

-• Make the switch to STAR Credit– To encourage property owners to switch to the STAR Credit, the state:
+• Make the switch to STAR Credit– To encourage property owners receiving a STAR exemption to switch to the STAR Credit, the state:

 • caps the annual growth in STAR exemption (Basic and Enhanced) savings at 0%, and